Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Recovery from a wart removal procedure depends on several factors.
 The ones of particular importance are the type of treatment done, the lesion’s location and severity and the patient’s immune status.

-Your skin specialists at BHSkin Dermatology have a number of quick, safe and effective solutions even for the most stubborn warts.
-You might have even discussed some office procedures with your BHSkin doctor on your last visit.
-Understandably, questions may remain about how each treatment is performed, how uncomfortable it would be and how long it would keep you from your daily activities.
+We at BHSkin Dermatology have a number of quick, safe and effective solutions even for the most stubborn warts.
+You might have even discussed some office procedures with me or our other doctors on your last visit.
+Understandably, questions may remain about how we perform each treatment, how uncomfortable it would be and how long it would keep you from your daily activities.

-Here, we explain the recovery process from each procedure and what you can do to ensure proper healing.
+I shall explain in this article the recovery process from each wart removal procedure and what you can do to ensure proper healing.

 What Are the Factors that Can Impact Recovery from a Wart Removal Procedure?

 In-office wart treatments produce some kind of controlled skin injury.
-As such, recovery focuses on the post-treatment wound’s healing.
+As such, recovery focuses on the post-treatment wound healing process.
 Many factors affect skin repair, and your care provider at BHSkin Dermatology will evaluate your fitness for a procedure based on these.

 The Lesion’s Location